Sh1nku/solrstice/wrappers/python/README.md

-# Solrstice Python Wrapper
+# Solrstice: A Solr 8+ Client for Rust and Python
-Solrstice is a solr 8+ cloud aware client library written in rust.
-With this wrapper, you can use it in python.
+Solrstice is a solr client library written in rust.
+With this wrapper you can use it in python.

 Both asyncio and blocking clients are provided.
 All apis have type hints.
+Documentation can be found at [sh1nku.github.io/solrstice/python](https://sh1nku.github.io/solrstice/python)
 ## Installation
 ```bash
 pip install solrstice